Silvio Berlusconi: Jokes, gestures, and blunders

-Berlusconi has developed a reputation for making gaffes or insensitive remarks.
+Berlusconi developed a reputation for making insensitive remarks.
 On 2 July 2003, Berlusconi suggested that German Social democratic MEP Martin Schulz, who had criticised his domestic policies, should play a Nazi concentration camp guard in a film.
-Berlusconi insisted that he was joking, but accused Schulz and others to be "bad-willing tourists of democracy".
+Berlusconi insisted that he was joking, but accused Schulz and others of being "bad-willing tourists of democracy".
 This incident caused a brief cooling of Italy's relationship with Germany.

 Addressing traders at the New York Stock Exchange in September 2003, Berlusconi listed a series of reasons to invest in Italy, the first of which was that "we have the most beautiful secretaries in the world".
 This remark resulted in remonstration among female members of parliament, who took part in a one-day cross-party protest.
-Berlusconi's list also included the claim that Italy had "fewer communists, and those who are still here deny having been one".

 In 2003, during an interview with Nicholas Farrell, then editor of The Spectator, Berlusconi claimed that Mussolini "had been a benign dictator who did not murder opponents but sent them 'on holiday'".
 In 2013, he returned to calling Mussolini a good leader whose biggest mistake was signing up to exterminate the Jews.

 Berlusconi had made disparaging remarks about Finnish cuisine during negotiations to decide on the location of the European Food Safety Authority in 2001.
-He caused further offence in 2005, when he claimed that during the negotiations he had had to "dust off his playboy charms" to persuade the Finnish president, Tarja Halonen, to concede that the EFSA should be based in Parma instead of Finland, and compared Finnish smoked reindeer unfavourably to culatello.
-The Italian ambassador in Helsinki was summoned by the Finnish foreign minister.
+He caused further offence in 2005 when he claimed that during the negotiations he had had to "dust off his playboy charms" to persuade the Finnish president, Tarja Halonen, to concede that the EFSA should be based in Parma instead of Finland, and compared Finnish smoked reindeer unfavourably to culatello.
 One of Berlusconi's ministers later 'explained' the comment by saying that "anyone who had seen a picture of Halonen must have been aware that he had been joking".
 Halonen took the incident in good humour, retorting that Berlusconi had "overestimated his persuasion skills".
-The Finnish pizza chain Kotipizza responded by launching a variety of pizza called Pizza Berlusconi, using smoked reindeer as the topping.
-The pizza won first prize in America's Plate International pizza contest in March 2008.